The Story Tells the Facts

 News product is front-loaded.
 The key details of the story are included in the first paragraph or introductory voiceover, generally so that if an editor has to cut the story, he or she can start at the back and leave the ‘essentials’ untouched.
 Another advantage of front-loading is that distracted, hurried readers or viewers can grasp the essence of the story in a glance.
 Unfortunately, that is not always the best way to recount an investigation.
 In a longer format, this technique usually kills the story.
 At the least, it complicates the task of creating a sustained rhythm, and rhythm is what keeps people watching and reading.
 It also makes it very, very difficult to compose an ending, even allowing for the fact that the news is never really final.

-This handbook will should you how to turn your investigation into a compelling story that will keep your both your editor and audience engaged.
+This handbook will show you how to turn your investigation into a compelling story that will keep both your editor and your audience engaged.